ProfessorBrunner/astro-toolbox/CodingConventions-Python.md

 3. It's okay to say this though:

->pfrom subprocess import Popen, PIPE
+>from subprocess import Popen, PIPE

 4. Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.